rkuhlf/rocket-simulation/README.md

 Also, the tests for the code are completely disorganized, but there are a few basic ones that I would like to expand on located in the *Tests* folder.
 I have never been good at keeping track of tests, and I found it extremely difficult to update them regularly.

 My Git commit history is also a mess.
 I have been using Github mainly as a cloud storage service, since I have to use several different devices during the day, and many of the commits are half-finished edits.
 I apologize.

+# Sources / Further Reading
+- Notes on Multiple Degrees of Freedom for Goddard 2021-2022](https://docs.google.com/document/d/1VEkxpdZ9q7t6uQZ0db8XvYZEkJN-9KKGfAi_a7vk-ag/edit?usp=sharing)
+- I really think this [Topics in Advanced Model Rocketry](https://www.apogeerockets.com/Rocket_Books_Videos/Books/Topics_In_Advanced_Model_Rocketry) book would have been super helpful, but I could never get my hands on it.
+- The designNotes.md file has most of the imformation about programming-oriented decisions that I made.